Prince-Omotayo1/alx-pre_course/README.md

-I'm now a software Engineer
+I'm proudly to be a software Engineer